Health Benefits of Dairy

-Today there are 10 million Americans with osteoporosis and an additional 18 million with low bone mass—putting them at risk for osteoporosis.
+Today there are 10 million Americans with osteoporosis and an additional 43 million at risk of developing the condition.
 Women are four times more likely to develop the disease, but older men are also susceptible.
 Although more research is needed to understand the role of dietary protein on bone health, studies show the protein and calcium in milk may play a critical role in bone health and density, thereby decreasing the risk for osteoporosis.
 Three daily servings of low-fat or fat-free dairy provide essential nutrients that work together to build strong bones.
 Visit the National Dairy Council for more on dairy and its impact on bone health.

-- Low-protein diets may decrease intestinal calcium absorption – and are associated with reduced bone mass in most observational studies (Kerstetter, J.E. et al. Low Protein Intake: The Impact on Calcium and Bone Homeostasis.
-The Journal of Nutrition.
-2003; 133: 855S-861S).
+- Low-protein diets may decrease intestinal calcium absorption and are associated with reduced bone mass in most observational studies.

-- Eating foods rich in calcium may offset a possible protein-calcium loss relationship, improving overall bone health (Dawson-Hughes, B. Interaction of Dietary Calcium and Protein in Bone Health in Humans.
-The Journal of Nutrition.
-2003; 133: 852S-854S).
+- Eating foods rich in calcium may offset a possible protein-calcium loss relationship, improving overall bone health.

 Calcium, potassium and magnesium—minerals all found in dairy foods—may play an important role in maintaining healthy blood pressure.
 Potassium, in particular, helps regulate fluids and mineral balance in the body to maintain a healthy blood pressure.
 This is an important role, considering one in three Americans is living with hypertension.
 Without consuming three servings of dairy foods daily, it may be difficult to meet potassium requirements.